markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 On a Windows OS upgrade, apps are already pinned to the taskbar.
 The taskbar layout applies the following logic:

 - If users pinned elements to the taskbar, then those items remain.
-New pins appear after the existing user-pinned elements.
+New pins appear after the existing user-pinned elements
-- If the apps are pinned during the install or by a policy (not by a user), and the apps aren't pinned in an updated layout file, then the apps are unpinned.
+- If the apps are pinned during the install or by a policy (not by a user), and the apps aren't pinned in an updated layout file, then the apps are unpinned
-- If a user didn't pin an app, and the same app is pinned in the updated layout file, then the app is pinned after any existing pinned apps.
+- If a user didn't pin an app, and the same app is pinned in the updated layout file, then the app is pinned after any existing pinned apps
 - New apps in updated layout file are pinned after the user's pinned apps

 If you apply the taskbar configuration to a clean install or an update, users can still: